OmarElfouly/QMProject/README.md

 The split1 function is a string splitting function that splits .

 The printVector function takes in a vector of vectors of implicants and an integer count, and prints out the implicants with their associated minterms and whether or not they are prime.

+#### Design choices and changes

+- Added the implicant struct instead of only using a string for the implicant to be able to store more data about the implicant
+(used struct instead of pair)

+-decided to keep track of minterms combined to know the minterms covered by an implicant instead of using the implicant itself and some recursive function (reason why struct was implemented )

+-Used an Unordered set instead of a vector to keep track of repeated combined implicants as it is O(1) search

+-Used a do while loop instead of for loop to stop whe no more implicants can be combined

+-added extra parameter in the function to add the option to print or not